Australian banks, led by CBA, set to return record $15 bln cash to investors

 By Paulina Duran

-Commonwealth Bank and its smaller rivals Australia and New Zealand Banking Group ANZ.AX, National Australia Bank NAB.AX and Westpac Banking Corp WBC.AX have made a remarkable comeback, from being shamed in a public inquiry and shunned by investors three years ago to being sought-after investments now.
+Commonwealth Bank and its smaller rivals Australia and New Zealand Banking Group , National Australia Bank and Westpac Banking Corp have made a remarkable comeback, from being shamed in a public inquiry and shunned by investors three years ago to being sought-after investments now.

 The banks have come out of the COVID-19 crisis relatively unscathed as Australia has kept the pandemic under control and its A$2 trillion ($1.5 trillion) economy has hummed along.
 They are now writing back hefty provisions made last year, resulting in comfortable cash buffers.